randomguy-on-internet/Reality-whitelist-checker/README.md

 Next, Clone the repo in your Windows PC, There are some bare minimum requirements like:
 1. Having Python3 and requests module Installed
-2. A Domain List to check SNIs.
+2. A Text File containing Domains on each line to check SNIs (example: domain.txt)

 Now Run client.py in command line or python IDLE: